mlanza/atomic/docs/functions-first.md

 * compose
 * are first class (e.g., they go everywhere)
 * minimize the need to bind or reference `this`
-* may actually be multimethods or polymorphic protocols
+* may actually be multimethods or protocols

 That last deserves some explanation.
 The true nature of a function may be unknown.
 It may be a function, or a multimethod, or one operation for some protocol.
 Take "function," wherever it appears, to potentially be any of these.
 This makes all of them first class and interchangeable.